iluvjava/Maths/Notebook 2.0/AMATH 515/Interior Points (Remastered).md

 Take note that, when formulating the problem into it's optimality form and then applying the Newton's solver, there seems to be different approaches to it.

+Note, in the general case, the 2-Norm objective can be replaced with any convex functions.

 ---
 ### **The Log Barrier**